shopwp/documentation/docs/php-filters.md

 ### shopwp_products_all_args

-Allows you to customize the settings used by the default products listing (PLP) page.
+Allows you to customize the settings used by the default products listing (PLP) page

 | Parameter | Description                                                                                           |
 | :-------- | :---------------------------------------------------------------------------------------------------- |